Tiramisu Cupcakes

 5. Add heavy whipping cream to another mixer bowl and whip until stiff peaks form, about 5-7 minutes.

-6. Fold whipped cream into mascarpone mixture.
+6. Fold whipped cream into the mascarpone mixture.

-7. In another small bowl, combine warm water, espresso and Kahlua.
+7. In another small bowl, combine warm water, espresso, and Kahlua.

 8. Once cupcakes are cool, cut out the centers.
 I use a cupcake corer.